OpenVK/openvk/README.md

 **OpenVK** is an attempt to create a simple CMS that ~~cosplays~~ imitates old VKontakte.
 Code provided here is not stable yet.

+**OpenVK is an amateur development and is in no way affiliated with VKontakte or VK LLC.**

 VKontakte belongs to VK (formerly Mail.ru Group).

 To be honest, we don't know whether if it even works.
 However, this version is maintained and we will be happy to accept your bugreports [in our bug tracker](https://github.com/openvk/openvk/projects/1).
 You should also be able to submit them using [ticketing system](https://ovk.to/support?act=new) (you will need an OpenVK account for this).